 A Woman’s Worth Writing Workshop

-During this workshop we’ll stretch our writing muscles in new ways and explore what it means to means to be a woman of the world.
+A Woman’s Worth writing workshop is designed for those of us who want stretch our writing muscles in new ways and explore what it means to be a woman of the world.
 Writing creates a space for us to process our experiences in a way that we hadn’t before and uncover new insights.
 We’ll enjoy interactive activities and receive feedback from a group of international women writers.

 - Participate in three transformative writing activities designed to explore a woman’s worth, and self worth